madhubabuv/dtd/README.md

 Training
 ---------
-We are going to use the splits proposed in [When the sun goes down](wgsd) for training.
+We are going to use the splits proposed in [When the sun goes down][wgsd] for training.
 The training files are already there on `datasets/robotcar/files`.
 The original file was for monocular training, hence the 3 columns, we are going to use the middle column
 ```
 python train.py --data_path <place holder> --checkpoint_dir <place holder> --num_epochs 20 --learning_rate 0.0001
 ```